bbhart/cardano-stakepool-tf-azure-containers/docs/index.md

 The subtasks are:

 1. [Laptop setup](10-laptop-setup.md).
 Set up tools on my laptop.
-1. [Azure setup](20-azure-setup.md).
+1. [Azure and Terraform setup](20-azure-setup.md).
 Create *just* enough Azure infrastructure to bootstrap Terraform.
-1. **Terraform working from laptop.** Make sure I can use Terraform to configure Azure.
 1. **Write Terraform file(s) for one node.** Get generic Cardano container running from official image.
 1. **Create config files.** Create and push config files for one customized Cardano container.
 1. **Scale to cluster.** Expand so that we have 1 block-producing node and 2 relays, with some